nearform/commentami/docs/README.md

 # Commentami - open source commenting system

-Commentami is a commenting system designed to add comments like the ones you can add in Google Docs.
+Commentami is a "google doc like" commenting system.

-The fronted is based on [Reactjs >= 16](https://reactjs.org).
+The fronted is based on [Reactjs 16+](https://reactjs.org) and is separetated in `core` components and `ui` components so that you can build your own UI around the logic of handling comments.

 Commentami backend can be used as a standalone node.js module ([commentami-backend-core](https://github.com/nearform/comments/tree/master/packages/commentami-backend-core)), as a Hapi plugin that provides a REST API and websockets ([commentami-backend-hapi-plugin](https://github.com/nearform/comments/tree/master/packages/commentami-backend-hapi-plugin)), and as a stand alone server ([commentami-backend-hapi-server](https://github.com/nearform/comments/tree/master/packages/commentami-backend-hapi-server)).

-Commentami frontend components are built to have logic and presentation separetated.
-This should give as much freedom as possible in integrating these components in your UI.

 ## Background